Woozworld: History

 By June 2014, more than 25 million profiles were created, more than 29 million Unitz (virtual spaces) were created, and more than 375 million virtual goods were in circulation.
 In 2015, Woozworld appointed Nicolas Lee as the President and Chief Executive Officer.
 As the founder and the CEO, Nicolas Lee has previously ready the company for a number of enhancements in technology and growth allowing a successful transition of the service to mobile.
 Woozworld launched on Amazon devices in 2017, and by this year was rapidly growing in French, Portuguese, and Spanish speaking countries.
 The Spanish Woozworld server and community launched in 2017.
 Over 5 million Brazilians created profiles on Woozworld by 2017.
 Woozworld's English community had over 30 million profiles created by 2017, and more than 500,000 active monthly users.

 In July 2019, it was released in an official press statement that Azerion, a digital media and entertainment platform, purchased Woozworld, strengthening its position as the biggest casual gaming company in the Netherlands and a major player in the global market.
 Woozworld will form an important building block within Azerion’s gaming content business which consists of other leading acclaimed products.
 Together, these attract well over 125 million gameplays.
 In 2019, Woozworld announced that it would be releasing a beta version of the game's downloadable client for desktops and computers, away from Adobe Flash, in preparation for its upcoming discontinuation.

 Woozworld had a semi-relaunch and transition from Adobe Flash to Unity on desktop, with a new interface and game advancements.
 This is known as Woozworld 10, the Unity version of the desktop game, launched in December 2020.
 Members of the player community were invited to beta test the new version.
-Several new features have been implemented, such as crafting, resources, music, more outfit slots, reshapable spaces, BestiZ (replacing WooPetZ, with a new pet system and pet features, such as pet XP, levels, tricks, training, crafting, farming, foods, toys, and items), and a wide range of game advancements.
+Several new features have been implemented, such as Wiring, Blueprints, resources, music, more outfit slots, profile themes, personalised speech bubbles, reshapable spaces, BestiZ (replacing WooPetZ, with a new pet system and pet features, such as pet XP, levels, tricks, training, crafting, farming, foods, toys, and items), and a wide range of game advancements.

 Woozworld was the first MMO to transition to Unity and mobile in 2014 with a cross-platform experience, and Woozworld 10 eventually merged both the mobile and desktop interface environments.
 The game interface is now customisable, with users having the availability to pick what buttons they need on their menu menu bar, and the size of windows.
 Players can now decide their gender pronouns and change their avatar gender.
 This was added by the company to ensure Woozworld remains a welcoming and diverse community.

+In 2024, it was revealed that Woozworld's management had taken back their project from Azerion, which had acquired the game in 2019.
+David Grenon was announced as the company's new CEO.
+In 2025, Woozworld shared that their game demographic had shifted to 16+.
+Restrictions on the chat filter were relaxed, allowing users to express themselves using GIFs on the WoozIn.